 Jungle Boat Safari through the Palo Verde Wetland Reserve

-We only had a few days in Tamarindo, Costa Rica, so we only had time for one tour.
+We only had a few days in Tamarindo, so we only had time for one tour.
 We decided to take a Jungle Boat Safari Tour through Sol Naciente Surf School and Adventure Tours.
-The tour includes a 1.5 hour drive to Palo Verde wetland reserve, a 2 hour boat ride, lunch, and a demonstration on native pottery.
+The complete Palo Verde Wetland tour included a 1.5 hour drive to the wetland reserve, a 2 hour boat ride, lunch, and a demonstration on native pottery.
 Despite the high cost, the tour was exceptional.

 The $90 per person cost included the entrance fee into the Palo Verde wetland reserve, which was $15 per person.
 The Palo Verde Wetland is the largest wetland reserve in Costa Rica, and it was designed to protect the ecosystem from water intensive crop farming, specifically sugar cane.